 MELD regularly seeks feedback from our service users who tell us how we are doing and how we can improve the services we deliver.
 MELD welcomes enquiries from anybody who would like to discuss volunteering opportunities.

 MELD groups include SMART, Auricular (Ear) Acupuncture and Mindfulness.
-We are currently offering SMART face to face on a Wednesday at 9.30 am at the Starfish Café in Musselburgh and online on a Thursday at 11.30 am on Zoom.
-Mindfulness continues to run on a Tuesday evening at 7 pm on Zoom.
+All the groups and meetings run face to face as normal at the moment .
 These groups are free and easy to access.
 More information can be found by clicking on the links below.

 This service provides motivational and practical support to people living in East Lothian affected by substance misuse issues.
 One to one support is offered by workers who have lived experience and recovery that is individual to each person.